Although wetlands are not the only solution for clean water, they are a key part of the answer.

-The Programme is managed by the South African National Biodiversity Institute (SANBI) on behalf of the departments of Environmental Affairs (DEA), Agriculture, Forestry and Fisheries (DAFF) and Water & Sanitation (DWS).
-With funding provided by DEA and DWS, Working for Wetlands forms part of the Expanded Public Works Programme (EPWP) which seeks to draw unemployed people into the productive sector of South Africa’s economy, gaining skills while they work and increasing their capacity to earn income.
+The Programme is managed by the South African National Biodiversity Institute (SANBI) on behalf of the departments of Environment, Forestry and Fisheries (DEFF), Agriculture, Land Reform and Rural Development (DALRRD) and Human Settlements, Water & Sanitation (DHSWS).
+With funding provided by DEFF and DHSWS, Working for Wetlands forms part of the Expanded Public Works Programme (EPWP) which seeks to draw unemployed people into the productive sector of South Africa’s economy, gaining skills while they work and increasing their capacity to earn income.
 The Programme creates jobs while rehabilitating wetlands and enhancing biodiversity.

 Using wetlands on your farm